The Best .22LR Pistols

 A few manufacturers offer a larger mag that still fits flush in the grip frame, notably KelTec– with their P17 and CP33 models– and Taurus with their new and very popular TX22.
 Anything less than ten shots, and you should consider a revolver.

-Again, there’s no right or wrong answer.
-But more rounds are usually better for backyard plinking and can make shooting these guns more fun.
-Self-defense or concealed carry pistols (being smaller on average) can do their job just fine with fewer rounds (5-6 rounds can be all you need), which helps reduce the firearm’s size and improve conceal.
+Self-defense or concealed carry pistols (being smaller on average) can do their job just fine with fewer rounds (5-6 rounds can be all you need), which helps reduce the firearm’s size and improve concealment.

 3. Reputation & Popularity